agilenowdev/openapi-dev/AccessGroups/csharp/docs/GroupExternalsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a id="listgroups"></a>
+<a id="listgroupexternals"></a>
-# **ListGroups**
+# **ListGroupExternals**
-> Groups ListGroups (string? fields = null, string? filters = null, string? orders = null, int? currentPage = null, int? pageSize = null)
+> GroupExternals ListGroupExternals (string? fields = null, string? filters = null, string? orders = null, int? currentPage = null, int? pageSize = null)

 Utilize this method to execute a query designed to fetch comprehensive information, delivering all results in a singular response.
 If necessary, the method returns a portion of the results along with an identifier to retrieve the remaining data.
 Leverage the search service to extract the requisite information from the system effectively.
-The method returns a list structured with an extended `Group` representation.
+The method returns a list structured with an extended `GroupExternal` representation.
 In this format, all foreign key fields are depicted as abstract object structures, employing `AbstractText` or `AbstractLong` data types.
 This offers an enriched and detailed perspective of the data and its associated entities.
 The foreign key fields involved are: `Created_By`  ### Example It searches for employees whose data has been modified since January 1, 2022, and belong to departments with external system identifiers DE001 and DE002.
 The system responds by returning the name, external identifier, and email address of the relevant employees.
 The retrieved information is organized in ascending order by the person&#39;s name, and a limit is set to return a maximum of 1000 rows.  ```http fields=Name,ExternalId,Email&amp;Filters=(DepartmentId.ExternalId In DE001;DE002) AND (ModifiedOn &gt; 2022-01-01)&amp;Orders=Name ASC&amp;PageSize=1000 ```

 ### Example
 ```csharp